cypress-io/cypress-example-recipes/examples/unit-testing__application-code/README.md

 - [wait-for-object-property-spec.js](cypress/integration/wait-for-object-property-spec.js) shows how Cypress can wrap and object and wait for a new property to be added to it (or deleted or modified).
 - [wait-for-window-property-spec.js](cypress/integration/wait-for-window-property-spec.js) shows how an application can "signal" that it is ready to be tested by adding a property to the `window` object.
 The test will wait for the new property to appear.

 **note:** the specs load the application directly, there is no web server to start.
-Just do `npm run cypress:run` to open Cypress anf run the unit tests.
+Just do `npm run cypress:run` to open Cypress and run the unit tests.